 The transfer of shares in a limited liability company may be effected only on the basis of a share transfer agreement in the form of a notarial deed which must be submitted to the Companies Register (where it is made available to the public).
 The same applies to the merger and demerger transactions where the merger agreement is kept at the Companies Register.
-For this reason, it is common that the parties present to the Companies Register an abbreviated form of the share transfer agreement or merger/demerger agreement, which does not disclose the main commercial parameters of the transaction - although the viability of this practice has recently been questioned in legal writing.
+For this reason, it has been common for the parties to present to the Companies Register an abbreviated form of the share transfer agreement or merger/demerger agreement, which does not disclose the main commercial parameters of the transaction - although the viability of this practice has recently been questioned in legal writing.